LIANGYIXUAN3335/DoraHacksWebProject/README.md

 # springboot-react-jwt-token

-The goal of this project is to implement an application called `order-app` to manage orders.
-For it, we will implement a back-end [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) application called `order-api` and a font-end [React](https://react.dev/) application called `order-ui`.
+The goal of this project is to implement an application called `user-app` to manage users.
+For it, we will implement a back-end [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) application called `user-api` and a font-end [React](https://react.dev/) application called `user-ui`.
 Besides, we will use [`JWT Authentication`](https://en.wikipedia.org/wiki/JSON_Web_Token) to secure both applications.

 ## Proof-of-Concepts & Articles